 Store Everything Properly

 When you’re not out hiking in the wilderness, you should ensure your gear is stored properly.
-One important tip on this subject is to make sure anything wet is fully dried before you put it away – mildew and mould will quickly ruin your outdoor items if there’s even a slight bit of damp on them, so make sure it’s fully aired out.
-An item that often gets overlooked here is hiking sandals and boots, which we typically forget about, only to discover them caked with mould when we go to use them six months later.
+One important tip on this subject is to make sure anything wet is fully dried before you put it away – mildew and mold will quickly ruin your outdoor items if there’s even a slight bit of damp on them, so make sure it’s fully aired out.
+An item that often gets overlooked here is hiking sandals and boots, which we typically forget about, only to discover them caked with mold when we go to use them six months later.
 And when they’re not being used, uncap your water bottles to let them dry out fully inside.
 Lastly, if it comes with a case or protective packaging, from hiking sunglasses to your tent, use them to protect them for as long as possible.

 Maintain Safety Equipment

 On trails, your safety can be compromised alarmingly quickly.
 And no-one wants to be in a position where they’re risking their safety all for the sake of not checking the gear before they set off.
 From compasses and cleaning your water filter, to charging mobile phones and checking the torch has new batteries, these are little things that make a big difference when you’re in a difficult situation.
 And while it probably goes without saying, having a fully-stocked first aid kit is never a bad thing – make sure it’s stocked with a whistle, bandages, antibiotic cream, sun cream, alcohol wipes and pain killers as the bare minimum.

 One final tip for looking after your hiking essentials is to clean everything thoroughly when you return from your trip.
 That includes your muddy boots, backpack, sleeping bag and water bladders.
 It might be a pain to have to go through everything, but the quality will last a lot longer if you do.
 An old toothbrush can be used to gently scrub everything back to its original pristine condition.